-You can use TestComplete to test Oracle Forms applets embedded into a web page or running out-of-browser (launched by using Java Web Start).
+You can use TestComplete to test Oracle Forms and Oracle Forms-based applications included in Oracle E-Business Suite (EBS) embedded into a web page or running out-of-browser (launched by using Java Web Start).

 Support for Java applet and Web Start has been removed from Java version 11.